theimowski/master-thesis/docs/section-fp-application.md

 First version of Haskell was developed in 1990, but it awaited newer releases, of which Haskell 2010 is the latest one.
 It was named after a mathematician, Haskell Curry, famous for work in combinatory logic, as well as the "currying" concept which is ubiquitous in functional programming.
 Glasgow Haskell Compiler (GHC) is the best known compiler of the language.
-Written almost entirely in Haskell, GHC is a freely available, robust and portable compiler for Haskell that generates good quality code {{{jones1993glasgow}}}.
+Written almost entirely in Haskell, GHC is *"a freely available, robust and portable compiler for Haskell that generates good quality code"* {{{jones1993glasgow}}}.

-Haskell is the most prominent functional languages among all with regards to purity.
+Haskell is the most prominent functional languages among all with regards to function purity.
 The language does not allow any type of side effects to be performed, meaning that **every** function must be pure.
 Another intriguing property of the language is that it does not evaluate any expressions eagerly.
 Every expression in Haskell is deferred until it has to be evaluated, and never before.
-This property is commonly known as "lazy evaluation" and allows for interesting constructs, such as infinite lists.
+This property, commonly known as "lazy evaluation" was described in previous section.
 Haskell is s statically typed language, with its type system being one of the most strict in this category.
-It consists of type constructs such as:
+Following are some of the type constructs baked into Haskell type system:

-* **Type Classes** - provide a uniform solution to overloading, including providing operations for equality, arithmetic, and string conversion {{{hall1996type}}},
+* **Type Classes**, which *"provide a uniform solution to overloading, including providing operations for equality, arithmetic, and string conversion"* {{{hall1996type}}},
-* **Data Types** - represent discrete set of constructors for a specific type of data,
+* **Data Types**, which represent discrete set of constructors for a specific type of data,
-* **Type Inference** - mechanism used by the type system to infer type of a function or expression to make them statically typed, without the need of manual annotations.
+* **Type Inference** - a mechanism used by the type system to infer type of a function or expression to make them statically typed, without the need of manual annotations.

 Strictness in context of static typing means that in order to compile a program, more prerequisites must be met.
 While it makes harder for a software engineer to compile code in strongly statically typed language, a priceless benefit of program correctness is usually gained.

-Because of its nature, Haskell still struggles to be visible in enterprise architectures, although major companies do use it for their tools (often as part of their research department) {{{haskellindustry}}}:
+Because of its nature, Haskell still struggles to be visible in enterprise architectures, although big players do use it for their tools (often as part of their research department) {{{haskellindustry}}}:

-* **Facebook** internally makes use of *HaXL* that simplifies access to remote data, such as databases or web-based services,
+* **Facebook** internally makes use of *HaXL* - a tool that simplifies access to remote data, such as databases or web-based services,
-* **Microsoft** uses Haskell for its production serialization system, *Bond* in high scale services,
+* **Microsoft** uses Haskell for its production serialization system named *Bond*, which proves useful in high scale services,
 * Haskell was also adopted by a plenty of financial institutions including:
     * Bank of America Merril Lynch,
     * Barclays Capital Quantitative Analytics Group,